-Confidence intervals for $\mu_i - \mu_j$ and $\mu_j - \mu_i$ are given for every pair of groups, as well as a diagram indicating which treatments are significantly different.
-See a section of the SAS output below.
-For this example, the Tukey finds fewer significant comparisons than the least significant difference procedure.
-We see there are only two significant comparisons, very high vs. low and very high vs. control treatments.
+Confidence intervals for $\mu_i - \mu_j$ and $\mu_j - \mu_i$ are given for every pair of groups, as well as a diagram indicating which treatments are significantly different (Fig. 13.7, 13.8).
+The value of Alpha listed in the output is the EER.
+Note that the Tukey method finds fewer significant comparisons than the least significant difference procedure.
+We see there are only two significant ones, VeryHigh-Low and VeryHigh-Control.
 This is a common pattern observed with multiple comparison tests, a few significant differences but also substantial overlap among treatments or groups.